supplycart/interview-test/README.md

 2. Product attributes and filtering e.g brand, category
 3. Order history
 4. Add unit tests
+5. Use Vue and Tailwindcss
-5. Deploy app to a server
+6. Deploy app to a server